 Apply for Canadian Citizenship

-Canada’s immigration laws changed on October 11, 2017 to become more lenient and flexible.
+Canada’s Citizenship Act changed on October 11, 2017 to become more lenient and flexible.
 We can help you determine if you are eligible, help you make an application and guide and represent you through this process.

 To be eligible to apply for citizenship, permanent residents must have: